Addateegala

-Adda-tee-gala is a village and the mandal headquarters of the Addateegala mandal in Alluri Sitharama Raju district in the state of Andhra Pradesh in India.
+Addateegala is a village and the mandal headquarters of the Addateegala mandal in Polavaram district in the state of Andhra Pradesh in India.
 Alluri Sitarama Raju has famously attacked the police station in Addateegala on 15 October 1922 as part of the Rampa Rebellion of 1922.
 The government celebrated 100 years of the rebellion at the Addateegala police station in 2022 and promised to develop it for tourism.